 He would be killed at the Battle of the Thames.
-His death would mark the last significant threat of a Native American alliance.
+His death would mark the last significant threat to a Native American alliance.

 Tecumseh Facts: Early Life

-Tecumseh was born March 1768 somewhere around the Dayton – Cincinnati area.
+Tecumseh was born in March 1768, somewhere around the Dayton - Cincinnati area.

 At a young age, his father was killed in Lord Dunmore's War at the Battle of Point Pleasant.
 He would be raised by his older brother and taught the ways of a warrior.
 His younger brother would live in a different location and would eventually become a spiritual leader.

 Throughout his life, Tecumseh had bad experiences with the white man: